Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Empircial Study Results

 Larger models come with increased resource requirements.
 As model size increases, the training time per epoch, and inference time per prompt also escalate substantially.
 For instance, training time per epoch rises from approximately 2438 seconds for the 0.5B model to 21780 seconds for the 14B model.
 Similarly, inference time per prompt increases from 0.0959 seconds (0.5B) to 0.4854 seconds (14B).

-The venn diagram in Figure~\ref{fig:venn22} depicts the overlap of corrected logging statement placements across different sizes of the Qwen2.5Coder model (0.5B, 1.5B, 3B, 7B, 14B).
-The central overlap (442) represents logging statements consistently corrected across all sizes, with the 14B model contributing the most unique placements (152), followed by 7B (73).
+The venn diagram in Figure~\ref{fig:venn22} depicts the overlap of correctly predicted logging statement placements across different sizes of the Qwen2.5-coder model (0.5B, 1.5B, 3B, 7B, 14B).
+The central overlap (442) represents logging statements whose placements were successfully identified across all model sizes, with the 14B model contributing the most unique placements (152), followed by 7B (73).
 Smaller models (0.5B and 1.5B) show limited unique contributions (21 and 6, respectively), reinforcing the finding that models with 3B+ parameters perform better for this task.

 (RQ2.3) Figure~\ref{fig:rq23} illustrates the performance comparison between the base and instruct variants of the Mistral-7B model across five epochs for automated logging.
 The instruct model consistently outperforms the base model across most metrics, including Reject Rate, PA, and ROUGE-L. For instance, the instruct model achieves a lower Reject Rate, indicating better adherence to task-specific criteria and fewer invalid outputs (Figure~\ref{fig:rq23sub1}).
 Similarly, the instruct model demonstrates higher PA (Figure~\ref{fig:rq23sub2}), reflecting superior accuracy in predicting logging statement placement.
 The ROUGE-L scores (Figure~\ref{fig:rq23sub4}) further confirm that the instruct model generates logging statements with greater textual similarity to the ground truth.
 These trends are evident from the first epoch and persist through the fifth, suggesting that the instruct model’s pre-training for instruction-following enhances its ability to adapt to our logging task.